 Her elixir is inspiring all sorts of creativity in the area.
 I had the most amazing, refreshing, just perfect slushie made with it at The Ravenna Country Market.
 In the few minutes I spent sipping my slushie and buying some fudge, almost a dozen people came in to snag one!
 Cyclists have long been stopping into the little shop to get a taste of Roy’s ginger slushie.

 If you want to pick up a taste of Grey County for home, get yourself some Meredith’s.
-Head to The Cheese Gallery in Thornbury or Ravenna Country Market in Ravenna.
+Head to Goldsmith’s Orchard Market in Thornbury or Ravenna Country Market in Ravenna.
 It’s also been spotted in the BYOB Cocktail Imporium in Toronto.